You are here:

-Access to these standpipes is available Monday to Friday, from 8am to 3pm.
+Access to these standpipes is available 24 hours, 7 days per week.
 Residents accessing water from the standpipes will be limited to purchasing a maximum of 2000 litres per week and water must be used for household and domestic purposes only.

 Each and every person in the community can make a difference.
-100 litres per person per day is around 10 household (10 litre) buckets.
 Residents and businesses are being asked to be vigilant about their water usage and to take steps to significantly reduce water consumption.
 Work together as a community and challenge each other to think of innovative ways to conserve water.
 Speak with your family, friends and neighbours to help spread the waterwise message.

-Council has a number of online resources available to assist residents monitor their water use including the 100L waterwhell.
+Council has a number of online resources available to assist residents monitor their water use including the waterwheel.
+The waterwheel provides a guide for how the residential water target may be used within the home.
 Please see Be Waterwise - Residential for more information.

 The average residential water use consumption figures are calculated by using the percentage of residential water usage in each town based on the most recent meter reads.
 This percentage is applied to the monthly water production figures for water produced from the treatment plant supplying the relevant town.
 This volume is then divided by the number of residential connections in the town to find the volume used per household.
 The monthly household total is then divided by the number of days in the month to determine the average daily household usage.
 This figure is then divided by the average number of residents per household (taken from the 2016 Census figures) to produce the litres used per person per day.
 Water purchased from the water carters and through the bulk water supply standpipes is not included in these calculations.

-From the 1 September 2019, Council will requires all businesses to reduce their consumption by a further 10%.
 Businesses are encouraged to check the website for water saving ideas.
+A great place to start for any business is to complete a Water Saving Action Plan.
 Council's Water team continue to work with businesses to ensure they are reducing their water consumption while continuing to operate effectively.

 Each and every resident plays a part in using and saving the region’s precious water supplies.
 Water restrictions will be enforced and any incidences of non-compliance should be reported to Council via the MY SDRC App or by contacting Council on 1300 MY SDRC (1300 697 372).
 As always, water and water use is something we should be talking about as a community.
 Speak with your neighbours, friends and family, share the message about extreme water restrictions and help conserve water.